 On disaster preparedness more broadly, Lina will emphasize community-centered, long-term risk reduction.
 She will spearhead an effort to transparently assess and address systemic vulnerabilities, both on flooding and emergency management, working with business and community leaders toward a community-centered resilience plan.

 Most importantly, Lina will make sure the community is part of the discussion as we rebuild after Harvey and decide where funds coming in from out of town will go.
-Any bond proposal must be presented only after robust community input.
+Any bond proposal must be presented only after robust community input and implemented with safeguards to ensure community oversight.

 We must rapidly address the causes and impacts climate change at the County level.
 As we have seen over the past ten years, storms are only getting worse.
 We are a coastal county, and sea levels are rising.
 We have a responsibility to use all the best science to protect our community and our industry.
 As the third largest county in the nation, we must also lead.
 We have the opportunity of the century to become leaders in resilience.
 Read Lina's full white paper on climate change and her op-ed on the topic published by the Houston Chronicle.